How To Stop Paranoia And Anxiety

 How to Stop Paranoia

 The idea that someone is out to hurt you can take many forms.
 You may be paranoid that a partner or lover is going to leave you for someone else.
 Or you may constantly be worried that a stranger will attack you or break into your home if you let your guard down.
 You may be worried about someone else's safety altogether, for instance that your child's health is at risk.
-When you start to worry about these things, you can take these steps to keep paranoia from taking over your life.
+It is normal to have general concerns or worries, but when they get in the way of your daily functioning, it can become problematic.
+When you start to worry excessively about these things, you can take these steps to keep paranoia from taking over your life.

 Recognize the "What-if" game

 Many people play a game with their own minds.
 It can be called the "What if?" game.
 It's when you worry about a situation in the future, something that hasn't happened yet.
 And instead of visualizing yourself succeeding or having a positive outcome, you start to think about all the negative scenarios that could happen.
+Another word for this is catastrophizing, which means that you are basically playing out a worst case scenario in your head with no evidence that this will actually happen.
 You ask yourself, for instance, "What if this person thinks I'm stupid?"
 Or "What if someone laughs at my opinion?"
 But if you can at least recognize that you have a tendency to see the worst-case scenario, then you can be aware of when you are playing this game with yourself.

 Practice Positive Visualizations